stelcodes/nuzzle/README.md

 - `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be included.
 Defaults to `false` (no drafts included).
 - `:nuzzle/publish-dir` - A path to a directory to publish the site into.
 Defaults to `"out"`.
 - `:nuzzle/overlay-dir` - A path to a directory that will be overlayed on top of the `:nuzzle/publish-dir` directory as the final stage of publishing.
 Defaults to `nil` (no overlay).
+- `:nuzzle/author-registry` - A map of keyword keys to map values which contain information about a website author.
+Used in conjunction with the `:nuzzle/author` page entry key.
 - `:nuzzle/server-port` - A port number for the development server to listen on.
 Defaults to `6899`.

 The following config options provide functionality above and beyond basic static site generation.
 They are totally optional.